- What does United Way do with my contribution?

 Learn more about our impact or the who we fund.

 - How does United Way select the programs it funds?

-United Way focuses on our community’s most serious problems through strategic investments in Education, Income and Health.
+United Way focuses on our community’s most serious problems through strategic investments in health, education, and financial stability.
 Through in-depth research, United Way community volunteers and staff determine which agencies’ programs can best address these critical focus areas.